Celebrating Juneteenth at Camp

 5. As leadership, take an audit of the ways that Black folks and other people of color have either had access to a safe or unsafe space at your camps and create a strategic plan on what this can look like for future summers to share a true investment in the horning of this day but also Black lives at your very camp.
 Commit to anti-racist work with your organization and challenge the ways this is not present at all levels of the organization.

-Want blogs like this delivered to your inbox?
+want blogs like this delivered to your inbox?

 FACULTY, TSCS